Manage the IoT on an Energy Budget

 Let's consider these two coin cell options:

-With the CR2032, the average current consumption of your application needs to stay below 8 µA in order to get the desired lifetime of three years.
+With the CR2032, the average current consumption of your application needs to stay below 8 µA to get the desired lifetime of three years.
 If you go with the CR1616, the application must consume less than 2 µA to achieve the same lifetime.
-By making your application consume less than 2 µA, you go for the smaller battery, and thus get to a smaller form factor for the product.
+By making your application consume less than 2 µA, you go for the smaller battery, and therefore get to a smaller form factor for the product.

 Surprisingly, the smaller battery in this case actually has a higher cost than the larger one, so the current consumption reduction does not give a cost improvement when switching from the larger battery to the smaller.
 However, imagine switching from two of the CR2032 batteries to a single CR2032.
 That gives both a form factor and a cost improvement.
 Whether a single smaller battery has lower cost than a bigger one can depend on multiple factors, including product demand and availability.